Adolescence, Mental Health and the Developing Mind

 Workshops will be open to all those interested in attending, including academic researchers, third sector organisations, industry, patients and the public, unless otherwise stated in the call text.

-Slides and/or videos from these events will added to the website once they have taken place.
+Slides and/or videos from these events will continue to be added to the website once they have taken place.

 If you would like to be kept informed about these events, please email email@example.com